Demi Rose Goes Braless As She Spills Out Of Skimpy White Tank Top

 “For breakfast it’s usually eggs, lunch it has to be something light like a chicken or prawn salad.
 For dinner I like protein,” Demi added.

 Mawby’s been going through a hard time as of late, losing both her mother and father in the span of only eight months.
-However, she’s still working as model as she gets through her grief with the help of those close to her.
+However, she’s still working as a model as she gets through her grief with the help of those close to her.

 Fans can see more of Demi Rose by following her on Instagram.